UCLALibrary/research-tips/_tutorials/2021-09-15-how-to-write-a-thesis-statement.md

 # List all the learning outcomes for the resource.
 #
 learning-outcomes:
-    - a list
+    - identify the requisite steps to writing a thesis statement
-    - of learning outcome
+    - recognize examples of effective and ineffective thesis statements
-    - statements
+    - identify the components of a well structured thesis statement
-    - starting with verbs
+    - recognize that the thesis writing process is flexible, nonlinear, and susceptible to change
 #
 # ACCESSIBILITY INFO
 # NOTE special formatting of the info in this section!!
 # Examples:
-# - { text: 'WAVE tested - 0 errors', date: '2020-05-22', url: 'https://wave.webaim.org/' }
+# - { text: 'WAVE tested - 0 errors', date: '2021-09-16', url: 'https://wave.webaim.org/' }
 # - { text: 'Closed Captioning Available' }
 # - { text: 'H5P Content Type - Course Presentation.
 Accessibility status - Tested with no known problems', date: 'YYYY-MM-DD', url: 'https://h5p.org/documentation/installation/content-type-accessibility' }
 # - { text: 'Accessible PDF Available', link-text: 'Handout Title', url: 'full-url' }